Marijuana can be relaxing and physically sedating, but also invigorating and creatively uplifting. So is marijuana a stimulant or depressant?

 Marijuana has been used by humans for centuries for a plethora of reasons.
 But after all these years, many people are still unsure what marijuana actually is.

 Most people understand that sleeping pills and sedatives, like Xanax and Valium, are depressants, whereas caffeine and cocaine are stimulants.
 However, marijuana has the characteristics of both, and its effects vary considerably from person to person.
-So, is marijuana a stimulant or depressant?
+So, is marijuana a stimulant or a depressant?
 Or is it something else entirely, like a hallucinogen?

 Before we answer these questions, let’s take a close look at how we categorize psychoactive drugs.